enonic/enonic/office-league/features/README.md

 ## Technical requirements
 * The data should be retrieve from the back-end using GraphQL
 * The data (except the landing pages) should be stored as node directly
+* PWA
+  * Caching only after login
+  * All pages rendered by angular
+    * Admin preview?
+    * Search engines
+    * Deep-linking
+  * Routing should be similar on server and client (ie 404 & 403)
+  * Every other page should return the angular page
+  * Add to homescreen = /
+  * Languages